chr1sbest/hybrid-search/README.md

 To improve performance, the application queries both the text and vector stores **concurrently** using an `errgroup`.
 This means the total time for the search phase is determined by the *slower* of the two datastores, not the sum of both.

+### Future Improvements

+1. Swap ElasticSearch for something lighter and add persistence
+2. Use our own embeddings instead of integrated Pinecone embeddings

 ### Project Structure

 ```